HDest-Community/Ugly-as-Sin/readme.md

 **Instructions**

 * Unzip the downloaded mod file.
-If the file has a `.pk3` extension it may be renamed to `.zip`.
+If the file has a `.pk3` extension it can be renamed to `.zip`.
 * Delete the following files and folders:
   * All plain root-level files (`mapinfo.txt`, `zscript.zsc`, etc).
 These provide required "glue" to load the complete mod and will not be needed for loading individual modules.
   * The `buildscripts/` folder.
 This only contains automated scripts and template shims.